dvcuongg97/Blog-Api/readme.md

-# A Simple Rest API for Blog Website
+# A Simple RESTful API for Blog Website

 **Description**